Q. Who may obtain H-1B status?

 Q. How long does this petition process take?

-A. It may take from 6 to 16 weeks to complete the petition process if all of the required documentation was filed with the petition.
-USCIS provides an option to pay an extra fee of $2500 and obtain “premium processing” of an H-1B petition, which guarantees adjudication within two weeks of filing.
+A. USCIS processing times are nothing if not inconsistent.
+It may be helpful to check the USCIS website to get a ballpark of the current processing times.
+USCIS provides an option to pay an extra fee to obtain “premium processing” of an H-1B petition, which guarantees adjudication within fifteen (15) business days of receipt.

 Q. Are there any times of the year when new H-1B visas are unavailable?